cue-lang/cue/doc/tutorial/kubernetes/README.md

 $ go mod init example.com
 ```

-Creating a module also allows our packages import external packages.

 Let's try to use the `cue import` command to convert the given YAML files
 into CUE.

 ```
 $ cd services
-$ cue import ./...
-must specify package name with the -p flag
 ```

 Since we have multiple packages and files, we need to specify the package to